Phase Transition in Taxi Dynamics and Impact of Ridesharing: Large Scale Microscopic Simulation

 The definition of $G_0\left(\bar{\mathcal N},\bar{\mathcal A}\right)$ allows us to use $G_0$ as input to our simulation model, where potential commuters book and board taxis from any node in $\bar{\mathcal N}$.
 The time it takes for taxis to move from one node to another, as well as the routing from two arbitrary nodes, are computed from $\bar{\mathcal A}$.
 In this way, the simulation does not need any additional geographical information about the city road network, and potential commuters can book taxi almost anywhere along the road, by matching the actual GPS locations of the commuter to the nearest node.
 Furthermore, the compact structure of $G_0$ allows for more efficient numerical simulation of the taxi dynamics.

 For our simulations, the matrix elements of $\bar{\mathcal A}$, or the weighted edges of the graph, are given as the travel time from one node to the other.
 This allows us to define a time dependent $\bar{\mathcal A}\left(t\right)$, because while the physical distance between any two neighbouring nodes are fixed, the travel time depends on the traffic condition or the average vehicle velocities, which varies between different time of the day (e.g. peak hours v.s. off-peak hours).
 While this can be easily implemented numerically with the empirical information (i.e. speed band information of each road section at different times of the day), in this paper we use a time-independent $\bar{\mathcal A}$, or a static road network for our statistical analysis.
+We also do not distinguish between multi-lane road segments from those with single-lane, and there are at most two edges connecting two neighbouring nodes (pointing in opposite directions).

-\subsection{The generation of commuters}
+\subsubsection{The generation of commuters}

 Commuters in the simulation can either be generated from empirical data of the actual demand, or artificially based on a particular statistical distribution.
 Each taxi request is denoted by an abstract object $P^\alpha_t$ generated at time $t$, where the superscript is the index distinguishing between different travelling parties. $P_t^\alpha$ formally contains a pair of nodes indicating the origin and the destination of the trip.
 It also contains property tags, specifying information including the number of people in the travelling party, as well as other preferences (i.e. related to taxi-sharing).
 We do not specify the property tags here as it depends on how detailed the simulation needs to be run.
 In the latter sections the only property tag we use is the travelling party's acceptance to TRS (it is TRUE if the party accepts TRS).